raspberrypilearning/using-pip-on-windows/worksheet.md

 In the examples above, you are using code from a **library** written by somebody else.
 The libraries in the examples above are called `time` and `random` and are included by default when you install Python.

-However, lots of other code libraries which do useful things exist, and you might want to use some of the functions in your Python programs.
-For example if you want to manipulate images you might want to use `PIL`, you could make games with `pygame` or craft GUIs with `guizero`.
+However, lots of other code libraries exist, and you might want to use some of their functions in your Python programs.
+For example, if you want to manipulate images you might want to use `PIL`, you could make games with `pygame` or craft GUIs with `guizero`.
 However, if you try to use these libraries without installing them, they won't work:

 ![PIL not working](images/pil-doesnt-work.png)

 This is where you need **pip**.
 You can use pip to install Python libraries on your computer so that you can use them in your programs.
-You have probably seen instructions for installing Python libraries in guides on the Raspberry Pi website and on other websites. **pip** is already installed on the Raspberry Pi with the standard Raspbian distribution.
+You have probably seen instructions for installing Python libraries in guides on the Raspberry Pi website and on other websites.
+A Raspberry Pi with the standard Raspbian distribution will have **pip** already installed.
 However, if you are using a Windows computer, you may not have pip available as standard.

 This resource will show you how to get pip working on a Windows computer.